padaladurgaprasadu/CropIq/README.md

 ##Android app workflow
-In CropIQ machine learning implementation we used static satellite images which are collected from sentinel hub satellite In Android app we used Google maps API keys to get better location details from the user
+In CropIQ machine learning implementation we used static satellite images which are collected from sentinel hub satellite In Android app we used Google maps API keys to get better location details from the user Also we used Gemini API to predict the soil types based on the user locations